4d/docs/website/translated_docs/es/ORDA/quickTour.md

 > In the ORDA world, ds.Company is a **dataclass**. ds.Company.city is an **attribute**.

-> ORDA is case sensitive. `ds.company.city` will not refer to the ds.Company.city attribute.
+> ORDA es sensible a las mayúsculas y minúsculas. `ds.company.city` will not refer to the ds.Company.city attribute.

 You have also noticed the extra `hires` property in the ds.Company dataclass.
 It does not correspond to a field. `hires` is actually the name of the *One to many* relation between Company and Employee: